rybern/nametag/README.md

 nametag
 =======

-A convenient, intuitive tool for exchanging social media in person!
+A convenient, intuitive tool for exchanging social network profiles in person!